-Delano Learning Resource Center: In Delano, a new two-story Learning Resource Center (LRC) building is scheduled to be completed in May of 2023 to replace modular units.
-This facility will include a library, study hall, flexible classrooms capable of holding 32-64 students, a tutoring center with private tutoring rooms, computer labs, and faculty offices.
+Delano Learning Resource Center: In Delano, a new two-story Learning Resource Center (LRC) opened in Fall 2023.
+This facility includes a library, study hall, flexible classrooms capable of holding 32-64 students, a tutoring center with private tutoring rooms, computer labs, and faculty offices.
 The library is the heart of the building and serves as the place where students can study, and access resources needed to further their education.

-Renegade Athletic Complex: The Renegade Athletic Complex is scheduled for completion in summer 2023 and includes a new gym and women's fieldhouse as well as fitness center, locker rooms, and other training rooms.
+Renegade Athletic Complex: The Renegade Athletic Complex is scheduled for completion in the next year and includes a new gym and women's fieldhouse as well as fitness center, locker rooms, and other training rooms.

-Arvin General Education Center: The City of Arvin gifted a 31-acre plot of land, adjacent to the high school.
-Begun in summer 2022, the new General Education Center will be the first building to be constructed on the new Arvin Campus, and a large parking area will also be made available.
+Arvin Education Center: The City of Arvin gifted a 31-acre plot of land, adjacent to the high school.
+Beginning in Summer 2022, the new Arvin Education Center began construction and will be the first BC building to serve students in the community.
+A large parking area will also be made available.
 This new facility will consist of flexible classrooms capable of holding 32-64 students, a tutoring center with private tutoring rooms, computer labs, a dedicated Writing Center, an open study hall with group study rooms, and a library to help facilitate research and to provide additional quiet study space.
 Spaces where students can access help directly from their teachers, counselors, and educational advisors will be available.
 Finally, also planned is a multipurpose lab to be used by several disciplines from science to art.
-Occupancy is projected for fall 2024.
+Occupancy is projected for Fall 2024.